heare-io/heare-auth/README.md

   Name:   My Service
   Created: 2024-01-20T10:30:00Z

+✓ Service refreshed - 5 keys loaded

 ⚠️  Save the SECRET securely - it will not be shown again!
     Use the ID for reference and logging.
 ```

+**Note:** When run from inside the container, the service automatically refreshes to load the new key.

 ### Start the Server